django/code-of-conduct/working-group-manual.md

 Each working group designates a liaison from its own members to facilitate coordination and communication between the groups.

+### Resolving Disagreements Between Working Groups

+In situations where the Code of Conduct Working Group and the Online Community Working Group cannot reach consensus in a timely manner on an issue that requires coordination between both groups, one or both working group chairs will escalate the matter to the [Django Software Foundation's Board of Directors](https://www.djangoproject.com/foundation/#board) for resolution.

 ## Scope

 This Code of Conduct applies to all spaces managed by the Django project or Django Software Foundation.
 The Code of Conduct also applies when an individual is officially representing the Django community in public spaces.